 Any other issue and/or rule violation, which may become known or apparent during the hearing, shall be referred to either the convening authority or a lower-level authority, except for those required to a higher authority by USYSA rules.
 This referral may be accompanied by a recommendation for appropriate action.
 When such matters are referred, notice of the referral shall be included with the notification of decisions rendered.

-Decisions shall be reduced to written form and shall be forwarded to the principal parties within forty-eight (48) hours of the conclusion of the deliberations (Sundays and Holidays excluded).
+Decisions shall be reduced to written form and shall be forwarded to the principal parties within forty-eight (48) hours of the conclusion of the deliberations (Saturdays, Sundays and Holidays excluded).
 If a suspension is imposed upon an affiliated player or administrator (or on appeal, a suspension is overturned), the NHSA President and Secretary shall also receive a copy of the decision.

 Notification of the decisions shall include a statement of the procedure for appeal.
 The statement shall clearly indicate the appropriate Level of Jurisdiction including the identity and address of the person and/or office to which the appeal must be directed, in accord with the following: